Dissipative fracton superfluids: Introduction

-Nonetheless, a second symmetry breaking pattern is allowed in dipole conserving systems, corresponding to the condensation of the $U(1)$ charge, this case is dubbed the \textit{s-wave fracton superfluid} phase.
-The s-wave phase is characterized by both the $U(1)$ and dipole charges being spontaneously broken.
+Nonetheless, a second symmetry breaking pattern is allowed in dipole conserving systems, corresponding to the condensation of the $U(1)$ charge, this case is dubbed the \textit{$s$-wave fracton superfluid} phase.
+The $s$-wave phase is characterized by both the $U(1)$ and dipole charges being spontaneously broken.
 So, in spite of a new scalar $\theta$ entering into the low energy theory, the model contains a single massless mode \cite{Pena-Benitez:2023aat}.
 The hydrodynamic description of this phase has been studied at the ideal level in \cite{Armas:2023ouk} and some preliminary analysis has been also performed in \cite{Jain:2023nbf}.
 In particular, the authors of \cite{Jain:2023nbf, Armas:2023ouk} have identified two distinct schemes for organizing the derivative expansion and have argued that both appear consistent.
 Having examined both expansion schemes in detail, however, it appears to us that neither choice is in fact fully consistent.
-In this work, we propose an alternative counting and construct the dissipative (linearized) third order hydrodynamic theory for s-wave dipole conserving superfluids.
-We carefully discuss the consistency of our derivative expansion and argue that this choice is the one that systematically organizes the hydrodynamics of fracton superfluids in the s-wave phase.
+We attribute this issue to the absence of a common scaling symmetry, which prevents the assignment of a definite weight to time derivatives.
+In this work, we propose a gradient expansion scheme that is agnostic of this issue and construct the dissipative (linearized) third order hydrodynamic theory for $s$-wave dipole conserving superfluids.
+We carefully discuss the consistency of our derivative expansion and argue that it systematically organizes the hydrodynamics of fracton superfluids in the $s$-wave phase.

 Our manuscript is organized as follows: Firstly, in Sec. \ref{sec:1}, we present a hydrodynamic framework for (sub)diffusion of dipole-conserving fluids with an internal dipole degree of freedom.
 We analyze the linear response, describing the phenomena of dipole relaxation, and discuss various physical regimes in which dipole density significantly influences the low-energy dynamics.
 Next, in Sec. \ref{sec:2}, we construct a Landau-Ginzburg model containing a Goldstone vector field transforming non-linearly under the dipole symmetry and a scalar field transforming linearly under $U(1)$ transformation.
 The scalar field is understood as the $U(1)$ order parameter.
 Therefore, to model the $U(1)$ spontaneous symmetry breaking we add to the Lagrangian a Mexican hat potential for the order parameter.
 The low-energy degrees of freedom of the broken-phase are discussed.
 In Sec. \ref{sec:3} we construct the ideal superfluid theory using the Hamiltonian formalism.
 Then in Sec. \ref{sec:4}, we extend the ideal theory to a dissipative regime.
 We focused in the hydrodynamic sector of the theory containing only gappless modes.
 To conclude in Sec. \ref{sec:discussion} we discuss our results and comment on some outlooks.